omdv/docker-jupyter-xgboost/README.md

 ## Basic Use

 The following command starts a container with the Notebook server listening for HTTP connections on port 8888 without authentication configured.
 Port 6006 will connect you to TensorBoard.
-Note that you should start it first.

 ```
 docker run -d -p 8888:8888 -p 6006:6006 omdv/jupyter-datascience